ybipin6283/Board-Game/README.md

 **Board Game Database Full-Stack Web Application.**
 This web application displays lists of board games and their reviews.
 While anyone can view the board game lists and reviews, they are required to log in to add/ edit the board games and their reviews.
 The 'users' have the authority to add board games to the list and add reviews, and the 'managers' have the authority to edit/ delete the reviews on top of the authorities of users.

+## Porject doc file is uploaded ##
+Inside the project doc file we have explain the bit about the topic and how we porocced for the next action plan and how we define the resources / tool.
+Please refere the document for the more information.

 ## Technologies

 - Java